 Video Minutes with High CPU Utilization

-The number of recorded video minutes where the average system CPU usage was at 90% or higher.
+The number of recorded video minutes where the average system CPU usage is at 90% or higher.

 % Video Minutes with High CPU

-The percentage of video minutes where the average system CPU usage was at 90% or higher.
+The percentage of video minutes where the average system CPU usage is at 90% or higher.

 Meetings Active User Rolling Average